Article Table Of Contents

 Which city in south carolina had the largest Asian population?
 Clemson took the number one over all spot for the largest Asian in south carolina for 2020.
 7.59% of Clemson identify as Asian.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In South Carolina With The Largest Asian Population For 2019
+How We Determined The Cities In south carolina With The Largest Asian Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: